-6.10 Project attributes
+6.10 Project Attributes

 For all projects/discoveries in RC3-5, project-specific information shall be provided under the collective heading "project attributes" in the table at the top of each profile collection in the reporting file.
-(Please note that the project attributes are in Norwegian).
-It is possible to use the light grey cells to fill in project attributes for projects/discoveries in RC2, but this is optional.
+Please note that the project attributes are identical to the categories used in Scope RNB-Collabor8.
+The spelling in Collabor8 is not reflected in descriptions below.
+It is possible to copy and paste information from other Excel-files, like exports from Collabor8.
+Project attributes for projects/discoveries in RC2 may be entered - but this is optional.

 This information will be used in various analyses the authorities perform regarding the offshore activity.
-To ensure a uniform basis for the analysis, the project attributes are based on lists with predefined selections (drop-down lists).
+To ensure a uniform basis for the analysis, the project attributes are based on lists with pre-defined selections (drop-down lists).
 Therefore, only one value can be selected in each cell.
 The selections shall be reflected in the profile collection below.

-Project Develop-ment Need for new Project Technology Technology Technology Time Year for Year for Year for Year for type: solution: power stopper: usage: areas: status: criticality: the decision to the decision to the decision to the decision to Chose from drop- Chose from drop- generation: Most important Is the project Within which What is the Is the initialize concretize continuation implement down menu. down menu.
-Indicate how cause for the based on areas will new status as realisation of (feasibility (concept (concept (detailed the project will project not conventional technology be regards the project time- studies) studies) choice, engineering Use for Project- Use for project- get supply of being realized methods or will used or technological critical, and, if preliminary PDO if category "A" category "F" and power or suffering new technology developed? development so, what kind of engineering relevant) and "A"= significant be used or for projects time-criticality? phase) commercial Videreutvikling delay. developed? which are DG0 DG1 DG2 DG3 agreements - - conditional .
-5 upon new technology? (yyyy) (уууу) (yyyy) (уууу)
+Project Develop-ment Need for new Project Technology Technology Technology Time Year for Year for Year for Year for type: solution: power stopper: usage: areas: status: criticality: the decision to the decision to the decision to the decision to Chose from drop- Chose from generation: Most important Is the project Within which What is the Is the initialize concretize continuation implement down menu. drop-down Indicate how cause for the based on areas will new status as realisation of (feasibility (concept (concept (detailed menu. the project will project not conventional technology be regards the project time- studies) studies) choice, engineering Use for Project- get supply of being realized methods or will used or technological critical, and, if preliminary PDO if category "A" Use for project- power or suffering new technology developed? development so, what kind of engineering relevant) and category "F" and significant be used or for projects time-criticality? phase) commercial "A"= delay. developed? which are DG0 DG1 DG2 DG3 agreements Videreutvikling conditional upon new technology? (yyyy) (1000) (yyyy) (yyyy) (уууу) (yyyy) (3333) (3333)